 A regular student may be either full-time or part-time.
-Full-time students carry at least 9 credits or three courses per semester and up to a maximum of 12 course credits.
-Beyond 12 course credits the approval of the Faculty Advisor and Dean of Graduate Academics is required.
+Full-time students carry at least 9 credits per semester and up to a maximum of 12 course credits.
+Beyond 12 course credits the approval of the Faculty Advisor and Vice Provost for Graduate Education is required.
 Students holding an F-1 or J-1 visa must be full-time students.
 The noncredit Developmental English course can be considered as a course in defining a full-time load.

 International students may also be considered full-time under the following circumstances and if an Exemption From Full-time Enrollment form is approved and on file with the International Student and Scholar Services Office.